-- (a) in the case of an application made under subsection (1), register the applicant as an overseas elector and allot to the applicant an overseas polling station; - (b) in the case of an application made under subsection (3)(a), allot to the applicant another overseas polling station; - (c) in the case of an application made under subsection (3)(b), cancel the applicant's registration as an overseas elector; or - (d) reject any application made under subsection (1) or (3).
-[6/2017]
+- (b) in the case of an application made under subsection (3)(a), allot to the applicant another overseas polling station; - (ba) in the case of an application made under subsection (3)(aa) to change his or her option, do one of the following in accordance with the applicant's application: - (i) allot to the applicant an overseas polling station specified by the applicant in his or her application; - (ii) designate the applicant as a postal voter; [Act 8 of 2023 wef 01/06/2023] - (c) in the case of an application made under subsection (3)(b), cancel the applicant's registration as an overseas elector; or - (d) reject any application made under subsection (1) or (3).

-(3AA) If the Registration Officer receives an application under subsection (1) or (3) during the specified period of an election, the Registration Officer is not required to take any action on the application under subsection (3A) until after that specified period.
+[6/2017] - (3AA) If the Registration Officer receives an application under subsection (1) or (3) during the specified period of an election, the Registration Officer is not required to take any action on the application under subsection (3A) until after that specified period.